lacikawiz/go-json-util/README.md

 - Need very simple mechanism for converting to and from JSON strings/byte stream
 - Concise and simple syntax to traverse the JSON objects and get data out of them (or to modify them)
 - Should not ever crash, even if keys don't exist, or type of data does not match
-- Should to type conversion automatically, if possible when accessing data
+- Should do type conversion automatically, if possible when accessing data

 So, I build my solution based on these principle and have been using it in production for over a year, and it made my life quite a bit easier.
 So, I'm sharing it now for others who want simple reliable handling for JSON.